Skip to content

 Localtonians wish a Happy Birthday to Owensboro native Jeff Jones, born in 1960.

-June 29, 1978, the Rolling Stones played Rupp Arena, the 1st Rupp concert with no reserved seating.
+June 29, 1978, the Rolling Stones played Rupp Arena, the arena’s 1st concert with no reserved seating.
 Tickets cost $8, $9, and $10.
 On the day of the show, ticket scalpers, who had expected a windfall of fans, found out tickets were going for $3, $1, and even for free.
 The Stones arrived at Rupp at 8:20 p.m., went onstage at 10:10, jumped into their limousines at 11:45, and headed for the airport.
-There was no encore.
+There was no encore, but click for a pic.

-June 29, 1987, Donald James, a 55-year-old executive at Brown-Foreman, received 20 years in prison for killing a man while driving drunk.
+June 29, 1987, Donald James, a 55-year-old executive at Brown-Foreman, received 20 year prison sentence for killing a man while driving drunk.
 Two friends asked if he would like a ride home; he declined both times.
 A Jefferson County courtroom handed down its stiffest penalty for an alcohol-related traffic fatality.

 June 29, 2000, Louisville Slugger Field unveiled a statue of Pee Wee Reese.
 The bronze statue depicts the throw to 1st base that clinched victory for the Brooklyn Dodgers in 1955 World Championship game.